aragon/osx/Readme.md

 ![An examplary DAO setup](https://devs.aragon.org/assets/images/dao-plugin.drawio-7086d0911d25218097dae94665b1a7b1.svg)

 An examplary DAO setup showing interactions between the three core contract pieces triggered by different user groups: The `DAO` and `PermissionManager` contract in blue and red, respectively, as well as two `Plugin` contracts in green.
+Bear in mind, the `DAO` and `Permission Manager` components both coexist within the same `DAO` contract.
 Function calls are visualized as black arrows and require permission checks (red, dashed arrow).
 In this example, the permission manager determines whether the token voting plugin can execute actions on the DAO, a member can change its settings, or if an DeFi-related plugin is allowed to invest in a certain, external contract.

 ### Framework Contracts

 In contrast, the *Framework Contracts* are in charge of creating and registering DAOs and plugins.
-Additionally, it’s what holds the plugin installer to install or uninstall plugins into DAOs.
+Additionally, these contracts contain the `PluginSetupProcessor` which installs, uninstalls, and updates plugins into DAOs upon request.

 - __Factories and Registries__
     - **The DAO Factory**: In charge of deploying instances of a new DAO based on the parameters given, including which plugins to install and additional metadata the DAO has (like a name, description, etc).
-    - **The DAO Registry**: In charge of registering DAOs into our protocol so we can easily access all DAO instances within our protocol.
+    - **The DAO Registry**: In charge of registering DAOs into our protocol so plugins can easily access all DAO instances within our protocol.
 It is also in charge of giving DAOs subdomains for easier access.
-    - **The Plugin Repo Factory**: A `PluginRepo` is the repository of versions for a given plugin.
-The Plugin Repo Factory contract creates `PluginRepo` instances so that plugins can update their contract versioning without complexity in a semantic way similar to the App Store.
+    - **The Plugin Factory**: A `PluginRepo` is the repository of versions for a given plugin.
+The `PluginRepoFactory` contract creates a `PluginRepo` instance for each plugin, so that plugins can update their versioning without complexity in a semantic way similar to the App Store.
-    - **The Plugin Repo Registry**: In charge of registering the `PluginRepo` instances so that we easily access all protocol plugins.
+    - **The Plugin Registry**: In charge of registering the `PluginRepo` addresses into our protocol so that DAOs can access all plugins published in the protocol.
-- __Plugin Processor__: installs and uninstalls plugins into DAOs based on the instructions provided by the plugin setup.
+- __Plugin Setup Processor__: The processor is the manager for plugins.
+It installs, uninstalls, and upgrades plugins for DAOs based on the instructions provided by the plugin setup.

 For a more detailed description of each of these components, please visit our [Developer Portal](https://devs.aragon.org).